emcoraccio/article-scraper/README.md

 ## Other Info
 I built this website alone as part of an assignment for my coding bootcamp.
 The basic ability to scrape a website, display info, and make comments were part of the requirements of the assignment.
 The design and any extra features were my own.

+This website is currently down for maintenance, but will be back up shortly.
 You can see it deployed here: https://ghostly-alien-87903.herokuapp.com/